 A white paper from Evernym in cooperation with the Sovrin Foundation.
 An overview of what is on the Sovrin Network distributed ledger and why.

-A comprehensive, highly readable 40 page paper describing the complete Sovrin ecosystem, including the problems Sovrin is designed to solve; why it is designed to be a global public utility; how the overall architecture is designed for for resilience, privacy and scalability; the markets it is expected to impact; and the special role of the Sovrin token that will be introduced in 2018.
+A comprehensive, highly readable 40 page paper describing the complete Sovrin ecosystem, including the problems Sovrin is designed to solve; why it is designed to be a global public utility; how the overall architecture is designed for for resilience, privacy and scalability; the markets it is expected to impact.

 The constitution of the Sovrin Network—specifies the business, legal, and technical policies governing Sovrin as a global public utility.